 Answer: In the beginning of the war the Kurds fought alongside the Syrian army, they were paid, armed, and trained by the SAA.
 When the USA came in and basically created the SDF Syrian Democratic Forces that’s when the Kurds became more adamant about wanting independence and autonomy.
 This is a very important point that needs to be made clear, The USA’s involvement in Syria led to the Kurds demanding autonomy.
 Had the US military not given them weapons, training, armed vehicles, and most likely paid them wages as well there is a good chance that the Kurds would not have made these demands.
 Not all Kurds want independence but those who speak up against it are silenced and told to not say anything or else they will be sent out of the country.
 They have received threats that saying anything negative about the Kurdish desires for autonomy will have negative consequences.

 Question: Why do they want independence?
 Did Assad government not treat them well?
-Did the U.S government promise support and democracy and other lies?
+Did the U.S government promise them support?

-Question: How have the illegal Western sanctions on Syria impacted the Al-Hasaka area?
+Question: How have the illegal Western sanctions on Syria impacted the Al-Hassaka area?

 Question: What do other people in the governorate think about the Mandatory Self-Defence Duty and the prospect of killing Syrian soldiers?

 Answer: In Al Qamishly they have had a few conflicts between the SAA and the Kurdish soldiers.
 The last one was nine months ago and it lasted for four days.
 Right now they are not having any issues, but there is tension and it could break out into a fight at any time.
 Last time they killed four Syrian soldiers, and at that time there were Arabs who said they would no longer fight against the Syrian army, and they gave up their weapons and left the SDF.
 They refused to fight against the Syrian soldiers.